aarondane/GoMarble_Assignment/README.md

 ## Tech Stack

 - **Frontend:**
-  - React
+  - React for building the user interface
-  - Tailwind CSS
+  - Tailwind CSS for styling
-  - Vite
+  - Vite for development server and build tool

 - **Backend:**
-  - Node.js
+    - Node.js and Express.js for the backend server
-  - Express
-  - Playwright
+  - Playwright for browser automation and web scraping
+  - Gemini LLM for identifying CSS selectors dynamically
-  - CORS
+  - CORS for handling cross-origin requests
+  - dotenv for managing environment variables

 ## Prerequisites